Nimtso/todos/README.md

 *  Code the tasks synchronous order
 * Use the official mongoDB module (not mongoose)
 * Use a local mongodb container to run an instance of mongodb
+* Its recomended to use nodemon and thunderclient/postman

 Good luck!